gnewman7/us-covid-19-dashboards/README.md

 ## MySQL and Grafana Docker Containers
-Once you have Docker running you are ready to start the MySQL and Grafana container included in the docker-compose.yml file
+Once you have Docker running you are ready to start the MySQL and Grafana containers included in the docker-compose.yml file

 Go to your project directory **us-covid-19-dashboards**